CommonsBuild/tqf/README.md

 Given a token distribution, a boost vector can be created using a signal transformation.

-### Implementation in Alloha

-In Alloha, the tunable QF process is implemented using a Python data science stack.
-The framework takes in donation datasets and token distributions to compute the final funding allocation for each project.
  The donor coefficients are applied to the donations as part of the QF calculation, ensuring that each donor's influence is weighted according to the community-defined boost vector $B$.

 The framework is flexible and can accommodate various methods of determining the donor coefficients, such as: